-Though the ambient air was not specifically sampled, the area is a dusty desert environment.
-For inhalational exposure to high levels of dust and particulate matter, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Air Quality: For inhalational exposure to high levels of dust and particulate matter, such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel who were exposed for a long-term period to dust and particulate matter could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
-While the dust and particulate matter exposures are acknowledged, at this time there are no specific recommended, post-deployment medical surveillance evaluations or treatments.
-Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational or specific personal dosimeter data) when assessing individual concerns.
+While the PM exposures are documented and archived, at this time there are no specific recommended, post-deployment medical surveillance evaluations or treatments.
+Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as occupational or specific personal dosimeter data) and individual behaviors when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

 Table 2.
-Population-Based Health Risk Estimates - Camp Black Horse 1,2
+Population-Based Health Risk Estimates - Camp Spann and vicinity that includes Camp Marmal, Camp Jordania, Camp Meymaneh and FOB Hairatan^{1, 2}